mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

 - For *ConceptY*, type system rules *ConceptYTypeRule1* and *ConceptYTypeRule2* get evaluated.
   *ConceptZTypeRule* is not evaluated, as at least one rule for *ConceptY* defines:*[override=true]*.
 - For *ConceptX*, type system rules *ConceptYTypeRule1*, *ConceptYTypeRule2* and
-  *ConceptXTypeRule* get evaluated.
+  *ConceptXTypeRule* gets evaluated.
   *ConceptYTypeRule1* and *ConceptYTypeRule2* get included because no rule for *ConceptX* defines:*[override=true]*.
-  *ConceptZTypeRule*is not evaluated because the search for rules in extended Concepts stops at the first concept having at least one rule defining:*[override=true]*.
+  *ConceptZTypeRule* is not evaluated because the search for rules in extended Concepts stops at the first concept having at least one rule defining:*[override=true]*.

 ## Create an intention